pCloud Review

 • Crypto Add-on – $49.99 Annual / $150 Lifetime

-Storage quotas on lifetime plans CAN be increased, as required, by simply purchasing another lifetime plan when the time suits (e.g., buying 2x 500GB lifetime plans will deliver 1TB for the account in total).
+Storage quotas on lifetime plans can be increased, as required, by simply purchasing another lifetime plan (e.g., buying 2x 500GB lifetime plans will deliver 1TB lifetime storage in total).
 More information on both annual and lifetime pricing options plus the details of each plan can be found at the official pCloud pricing page.
+NB – pCloud can be used across an unlimited number of devices regardless of which plan is chosen!

 pCloud Business Pricing

-In addition to the regular pricing options mentioned just above, pCloud additionally offers business focused plans providing 1TB of cloud storage which are aimed at more professional and demanding users.
+In addition to the regular pricing options mentioned just above, pCloud additionally offers business focused plans providing 1TB or 2TB of cloud storage which are aimed at more professional and demanding users.
 These business-focused plans are a little more expensive than the regular plans however, they do include more features by default including end-to-end encryption, teams and access control features plus extended file version history support which is extended up to 180-days (from 30-days in the regular plans).

 Full pCloud Business pricing is as follows: